praveenxdiwakar/cdn-hub-bot/readme.md

 <details>
   <summary><b>Vars and Details :</b></summary>

-Go to a file named `Vars.py` in the `biisal` Named File and add all the variables there.
+Go to a file named `Vars.py` in the `clouddroid` Named File and add all the variables there.
 An example of `Vars.py` file:

 ```py